Killjoy Goes to Hell

 Killjoy Goes to Hell (also known as Killjoy 4) is a 2012 American black comedy slasher film and the fourth installment in the Killjoy series of movies by Full Moon.

-A Sequel titled "Killjoy's Psycho Circus" was released in 2016 alongside the release of Evil Bong High-5.
+A sequel titled Killjoy's Psycho Circus was released in 2016 alongside the release of Evil Bong High-5!.

 Plot

-The film begins in a deserted snowy desert.
+The film begins in a deserted snowy desert-esque level of Hell.
 An Old Hag living in a dusty shack is being paid a prize by a Bailiff for conjuring up Killjoy.
 After Killjoy is summoned, the Bailiff appears and chokes Killjoy out.
 Killjoy wakes up in an electric chair and is tortured while being asked if he pleads innocent or guilty.

 Meanwhile, on Earth, it's been three years since the events of the previous film, and Sandie is still locked up in the Essex County Mental Asylum and is still questioned by Detective Grimley and Detective Ericson about the missing bodies of Zilla, the Professor, Rojer and Erica.
-She only responds with laughter, and Dr. Simmons informs the detectives that her brain is always in the stage of laughter, and cannot figure out what is causing her to do this, but from the evidence in the Professor's house, and his relationship with Michael from the first film, Detective Ericson believes that the legend of Killjoy might be real after all.
-Meanwhile, the Bailiff takes Killjoy into an elevator down to Hell, where the courtroom is under Beelzebub's control.
+She only responds with laughter, and Doctor Simmons informs the detectives that her brain is always in the stage of laughter, and cannot figure out what is causing her to do this, but from the evidence in the Professor's house, and his relationship with Michael from the first film, Detective Ericson believes that the legend of Killjoy might be real after all.

+Meanwhile, the Bailiff takes Killjoy into an elevator that transports them to another level of Hell that looks like a spaceship in deep space, where the courtroom is under Beelzebub's control.
 Killjoy is on trial for the crime of being too soft and not scary, as he let his last victim, Sandie, escape from his realm.
 The accuser is Jezabeth, the Devil's Advocate, who was once in a relationship with Killjoy a while ago before he dumped her.